supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Detections.md

     - Event
     - SecurityEvent

 5. Our first data source is SecurityEvent.
-Time to research what event ID Windows uses to identify adding a member to a privileged group. copy the EventID and replace in all the bewlow queries. **Kindly check the Event Id before run the script** and replace.
+Time to research what event ID Windows uses to identify adding a member to a privileged group. copy the EventID and replace it in all the below queries. **Kindly check the Event Id before run the script** and replace.
 Run the following script to confirm:

   ```KQL
   SecurityEvent